 Debug code generation issues and verify that your MATLAB® code is suitable for code generation.

 Trace between MATLAB source code and generated CUDA code.

 See how the code generator determines and propagates type information for variables and expressions in your MATLAB code.

 Identify potential issues in the generated code.

 Access additional reports available with Embedded Coder®.

-generator produces a code generation report.
-To control production and opening of a code
+code generation report.
+To control production and opening of a code generation report, use